RBSystems/ftp-microservice/README.md

   ```
 {
-	"IPAddressHostname": "string",
+	"DestinationAddress": "string",
 	"CallbackAddress":"",
 	"Path": "string",
 	"File": "./test.txt"
 }
 ```

-- IPAddressHostname: IPAddress or hostname of the device
+- DestinationAddress: IPAddress or hostname of the device
 - CallbackAddress: Complete address of the server to contact with POST request when complete
 - Path: The **directory** on the device, relative to root, to store the file transferred
 - File: The path to the file to send (must be accessible and readable from the server running the service)